RishiMalhotra920/SLAM/README.md

 Some potential improvements:

 - I model the robot's control input and observation by adding a fixed amount of noise to its control and observation inputs.
 Noise is better represented as a proportion of the actual sensor data.
 So instead of adding gaussian noise with a fixed std 0.01, I would add gaussian noise with std 5% of the sensor value.
 - There may be minor technical errors in the implementation.
 I can fix those.
+This is probably why, on some runs, you see really high belief-true trajectory deviation - the sensor noise is a high proportion of the true control signal/observation input.

 To run:
 ```bash